eddmann/eddmann.github.io/_posts/2016/2016-02-22-insertion-sort-in-clojure.md

 ---
 layout: post
-title: 'Insertion-sort in Clojure'
+title: 'Insertion Sort in Clojure'
-meta: 'Implementing the Insertion-sort algorithm in Clojure'
+meta: 'Learn how to implement the Insertion Sort algorithm in Clojure using a functional approach.'
+tags: clojure algorithms functional-programming
 ---

-The next sorting algorithm I have decided to explore is the Insertion-sort.
+The next sorting algorithm I have decided to explore is the Insertion Sort.
-This sorting technique can be completed in-place, however, using Clojure we will instead be using a `reduce` to accumulate the final sorted collection.
+This sorting technique can be completed in-place.
+However, using Clojure, we will instead use `reduce` to accumulate the final sorted collection.
-Each element is iteratively inserted into a 'new' collection which maintains a sorted invariant as shown in the implementation documented below.
+Each element is iteratively inserted into a 'new' collection, which maintains a sorted invariant, as shown in the implementation documented below.

 <!--more-->